Dargo Bowl in Mid-Winter, Post Storm

 Hotham’s just received a signature dose of powder from the northwest.
 Dargo Bowl is a great place to explore in this scenario.
 As the name suggests, this large horseshoe shaped bowl offers a series of powder fields, separated by a prominent ridge.

 On a clear day, enjoy incredible views across the Victorian Alps.
 Dargo is easily accessed from the Drift T-bar, or from the “Cross Corner” on the Great Alpine Road.
 Relatively short skinning times allow for multiple laps ideal for a half-day adventure.

 Pink Hamberg is one one of my absolute favourite backcountry lines!
 This north-facing gem is one I try to ski multiple times a season.
 Gentle in pitch at the top this long ridgeline steepens the lower you descend into a complex drainage.

-After fresh snow there’s nothing better than experiencing a sunrise over the Aussie Alps illuminating Pink Hamberg and the surrounding peaks in the most brilliant dawn alpenglow.
-Because of its north orientation this face also holds silky smooth corn snow on warmer days or in spring.
-Easily accessed from Loch car park or the top of the Summit, Pink Hamberg’s unique in the fact that you get to make the turns before you earn them, making it ideal for multiple runs.
+After fresh snow, there’s nothing better than a golden sunrise over Pink Hamberg, highlighting the surrounding peaks in a brilliant dawn glow.
+Because of its north orientation, this face also holds silky smooth corn snow on warmer days or in spring.
+Pink Hamberg is easily accessed from Loch car park or the top of the Summit.
+It is unique as you get to make the turns before you earn them, making it ideal for multiple runs.

-Backcountry skiing and snowboarding is experiencing a boom in popularity currently.
-Never before has it been so accessible to venture off the beaten track.
-Prior to heading out be sure to check all available avalanche bulletins and advisories.
-For longer tours lodge a trip intention with Ski Patrol or let family and friends know of your itinerary and plans.
+Backcountry skiing and backcountry snowboarding is experiencing a boom in popularity in the Australian alps.
+Never before has it been so accessible to venture off the beaten track with the rapid advance of lightweight alpine touring gear.